kshcherban/fosdem-2018/README.md

 grok\_exporter turns logs into metrics prometheus labels to parse logs turns logs into metrics

 ### Blackbox exporter

 blackbox exporter calls url and parses response with modules, like http 200 should cover all possible endpoints

 ### JMX
 java visualvm is a JDK tool to connect to JMX prometheus has parser for jmx xml shit jmx exporter polling jmx data may cause significant performance penalty
 ### DIY java agent

-hooks into classes and collects metrics promagent.jar java exporter
+Hooks into classes and collects metrics promagent.jar java exporter
-Q&A:
--

 ## PostgreSQL Replication in 2018